• Skip to primary navigation

 • Cook macaroni according to package directions for al dente pasta.
 Drain, rinse, and set aside.

 • In a stock pot over medium heat, melt butter.
 Add flour and stir to combine, creating a paste.
 Cook for one minute.
-Add milk, salt, pepper, paprika, and hot sauce, whisking to combine.
-Cook for 3-4 minutes, whisking frequently, until mixture thickens slightly.
+Add milk, salt, pepper, and paprika, whisking to combine.
+Cook for about 3-4 minutes, whisking frequently, until mixture thickly coats the back of a spoon.
 Remove from heat.

-• Add shredded cheeses and stir until melted.
+• Add hot sauce and stir to incorporate.
+Add shredded cheeses and stir until melted.
 Add cooked macaroni and stir to coat.
 Pour into a lightly greased 9x13 casserole dish and spread into an even layer.
 Set aside.

 • In a small bowl, combine panko bread crumbs and melted butter for panko crust.
 Sprinkle over your casserole in an even layer.

-• Follow the directions above for cooking and assembly.
-Once assembled, bake uncovered for 20-25 minutes, or until hot and bubbly throughout.
+• Follow the directions above for cooking and assembly (skipping the last step of broiling).
+Bake uncovered for 20-25 minutes, or until hot and bubbly throughout.

 • Remove from oven and serve immediately.